imbenrabi/Event-Driven-Architecture/README.md

 # Event-Driven Architecture with Fastify, tRPC, and Kafka

-This project implements a event-driven flow where events/messages are sent from a client to a Kafka queue via a tRPC server, and subsequently to an end provider/service.
+This project implements an event-driven architecture where events/messages are sent from a client to a Kafka queue via a tRPC server, and subsequently to an end provider/service.
 The project is organized in a monorepo and includes repository management tools such as lint, Husky, and Commitlint.

 # Notable Technologies